gj262/noaa-coops-viewer/README.md

 Demo at:  https://noaa-coops-viewer.herokuapp.com/

-I created this as I'm interested in SF Bay water temperature changes because I swim with these [people](http://www.dolphinclub.org/).
-In reality though I do not obsess about the water temperature and just [enjoy the swim](http://www.sfchronicle.com/thetake/article/Dolphin-Club-The-oldest-goats-in-the-bay-6762877.php).
-However I thought it might be nice to compare one year to another more intuitively.
+I created this as I'm interested in SF Bay water temperature over the years because I swim with these [people](http://www.dolphinclub.org/).
+Though the temperature has no ultimate bearing on whether I swim or not.
+I just [enjoy the swim](http://www.sfchronicle.com/thetake/article/Dolphin-Club-The-oldest-goats-in-the-bay-6762877.php).

 So this is mostly an exercise in a single page app using [React](https://facebook.github.io/react/), [Redux](https://github.com/rackt/redux) and associated tools.